ataiao/Analysing-Twitter-Data-to-Predict-the-Price-of-Stock-Market-Indices/README.md

-# Capstone Individual Project (5-week timeframe):
+# General Assembly Capstone Project: Analysing Twitter Data to Predict the Price of Stock Market Indices (FTSE)
 <img src="README.assets/Screenshot 2020-09-17 at 08.35.43.png" style="width: 800px;">
-## Analysing Twitter Data to Predict the Price of Stock Market Indices (FTSE)

 The ability to predict asset prices would be highly valuable for investors and other parties.
 Consequently, the field of stock market prediction has received a great deal of attention from both academia and businesses.
 Behavioural finance research shows that our emotion and mood plays a large and important role in our financial decision-making.Therefore, it is reasonable to assume that the public sentiment, mood and opinion may affect the stock market prices and movements.
 For this project i aim to find out if sentiment extracted from Twitter can be used to predict the direction of Returns of a Stock Market Index.

 ## Abstract